cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/ohio-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 1983, 9651 wage theft claims were filed with the Ohio Division of Industrial Compliance.
-The total amount claimed was 8061350.0.
+The data obtained by CBS News shows that, since 1983, 9,651 wage theft claims were filed with the Ohio Division of Industrial Compliance.
+The total amount owed was $41,043,963.84.

-The median amount claimed was 0.0.
+The median amount for each case was $390.79.
 Here's how losing that amount could impact an average worker in ohio

-0.0 is the equivalent of:
+$390.79 is the equivalent of:
 * 0 weeks of pay for the average worker in ohio.
 * 0 months of rent for the average renter in ohio or 0 months of mortgage payments for the average homeowner in ohio.
-* 0 tanks of gas for the average driver in ohio.
-* 0 weeks of groceries for the average family in ohio.\
+* 2 weeks of groceries for the average family in ohio.

 ### Amounts paid to claimants

-0.10019687079059166% of the 9651 wage theft cases provided by the Ohio Division of Industrial Compliance resulted in a payment to the claimant.
+0%% of the 9,651 wage theft cases provided by the Ohio Division of Industrial Compliance resulted in a payment to the claimant.

-The total amount paid to claimants was 1481679.0.
+The total amount paid to claimants was $1,481,679.00.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 0.0.
 0.37353642109625945% of the cases paid were paid in full.